edefalque/signalk-stripcharts/README.md

 Currently, customization is easy if the package is installed on the client, but less if it is installed on a server as the specs files may be then less accessible.
 If installed on a Raspberry PI from Signal K webstore, they will probably be in /home/pi/.signalk/node_modules/signalk-stripcharts/specs/ .
 ### Options
 Options governing all charts are given in signalk-stripcharts/js/stripcharts_options.js.
 See comments in the file.
+Those comments explain how time is managed in signalk-stripcharts.

-The following options can also be entered as query parameters after the url when launching stripcharts.html: timeTol and logTypes.
+The following options can also be entered as query parameters after the url when launching stripcharts.html: timeTolSec and logTypes.
 They will then override the values in stripcharts_options.js.

 ### Chart specifications
-The specifications files are installed in signalk-stripcharts/specs/ .Ample comments are provided for those features that were not explained above.
+The specifications files are installed in signalk-stripcharts/specs/.
+Ample comments are provided for those features that were not explained above.

-Some specs refer to paths that are unlikely to be provided by most Signal K servers.
-They are provided as examples.
+Some specs refer to paths that are unlikely to be provided by many current Signal K servers.

 New specifications files can be easily derived from those provided at installation.
 Copy them under another name and edit them with a text editor, or better with a code editor such as Geany or Visual Studio Code.